pkrll/deta-swift/README.md

 }
 ```

-For more information, please see the documentation for [Put Item](https://docs.deta.sh/docs/base/http/#delete-item) on Deta Docs.
+For more information, please see the documentation for [Delete Item](https://docs.deta.sh/docs/base/http/#delete-item) on Deta Docs.

 ### Insert Item